simonmichael/hledger/FAQ.md

   ledger print shows only the secondary date with --aux-date, but not vice versa.

-- hledger's default commodity directive (D) sets the commodity for subsequent commodityless amounts, and sets that commodity's display settings if such an amount is the first seen. ledger uses D only for commodity display settings and for the entry command.
+- hledger's default commodity directive (D) sets the commodity to be used for subsequent commodityless amounts, and also sets that commodity's display settings if such an amount is the first seen. ledger uses D only for commodity display settings and for the entry command.

 - hledger generates a description for timelog sessions, instead of taking it from the clock-out entry